 The Horizontal Falls are a natural phenomena!

-They’re created by two narrow openings between two escarpments.
+The horizontal waterfalls are created by two narrow openings between two escarpments.
 The tides in this region are some of the biggest in the world and can reach a difference of up to 12 metres.

 As the tides change from low to high (and vice versa) they are sending an immense amount of water from one bay to another.
 The build up of that water forms a drop of up to four metres, hence creating a horizontal waterfall.

-Jet boat through the horizontal falls
+Jet boat through the Horizontal Falls

 Yeah!
 It was thrill time.